Table of Contents

 Wrapping Up

-If you've made it this far, my hope is that I've given you a clearer picture of our history in coffee, not just as a retailer of a equipment but of coffee itself as well.
-Coming full circle to what I said about really cool stuff happening, we're incredibly proud of our coffees and I hope that if you read this you feel inspired to try one or more of them for yourself.
-Also, I know it hasn't happened yet, but trust me, a modern decaf is coming.
-I think.
+If you've made it this far, my hope is that I've given you a clearer picture of our history in coffee, not just as a retailer of equipment but of coffee itself as well.
+We're incredibly proud of our coffees and I hope that if you read this article you feel inspired to try one or more of them for yourself.
+With the recent release of our Crema Wave Decaf and Hidden Malabar coffees you might think we plan on slowing down a bit.
+I'd say to keep your eyes peeled, we have a few more surprises in store for 2026!

 Shop the Blog